magmukendi/cs50x/week3/week3.md

   ## Bubble sort:

   Repeat until sorted:
     for i from 0 to n-2:
       if i'th and i+'th element out of order: swap them
+    if no swap:
+      quit

+ Upper bound:  Big O : O(n^2)
+  uper bound: Omega(n)

+  ## Recursion:

+  A function calling itself.
+But we need base case.

+  ## Merge sort:

+  if only one number:
+    quit
+  sort left half of numbers
+  sort right of numbers
+  marrge sorted halves

+  lower bound : O(n log n)

+  upper bound : Omega (n log n)

+  When an alogirthm has the same upper bound and lower bound we use the notation Teta

+  Selection sort : Teta(n^2)
+  merge sort: Teta(n log n)